 A walk-in chamber; the temperature may be controlled from 4 to 40 C, with sensitivity of 0.1 C and uniformity within the chamber of 0.5 C.

-This is the location of most of the deck electronics and display hardware for quasi-permanent scientific electronics - multibeam, 3.5/12 kHz system, ADCP/HDSS, etc. The primary work site for the Computer Resources Group technician is here, as are the hubs of the data and video networks and science information system.
-The lab has a secondary control station for lab control of winches and ship maneuvering.
+This location is divided between the Data Center, which houses the ship’s main servers and compute infrastructure, and the Computer Lab where the ship’s main display array is located for viewing and controlling the ship’s oceanographic instrumentation.
+There is desk space available for science watch standers as well.
+The primary work site for the Shipboard Instrumentation Technician and Research Technician is here, as are the hubs of the data and video networks and science information system.
+The lab has a secondary control station for lab control of winches.

 • Hydro Lab 693 sq. ft.